bbenedict/python-ml/README.md

 # python-ml

-This repo is a series of jupyter notebooks created from various sources.
-See the reference at the top of each notebook for more information.
+This repo is a series of jupyter notebooks covering machine learning with python created from various sources.
+See the reference at the top of each notebook for more information on the source material for that notebook.

 ## topics covered